 I was ten-years-old at the time, but I had already worked out when it would be my turn to register for national service.
 I was only a schoolboy, and Perth was a long way from the Indochina conflict zones, but with the radio and TV news and newspapers, the Vietnam War felt much closer to home.

 The years rolled on, as did the Vietnam War, engulfing neighbouring countries, until 1975, when the Americans helicoptered a hasty evacuation of their embassy in Saigon, and the city fell to the North Vietnamese forces.

-Through my reading, I learned how the Vietnam War had much earlier roots than the America versus Communists conflict.
+Through my reading, I learned how the Vietnam War had much earlier roots than the America-versus-Communists conflict.
 It stretched back to Vietnamese armed resistance to the Japanese invasion of WWII.
-I read how conflict escalated with the return of the French colonialists after WWII, who ignored nationalist demands.
-And how America and its allies, like Australia, ramped up the war to never before seen heights of destruction in Vietnam and neighbouring countries, with their anti-Communist crusade.
+I read how conflict escalated when the French colonialists returned after WWII and ignored nationalist demands.
+And how America and its allies, like Australia, ramped up the war to new heights of destruction in Vietnam, and neighbouring countries, with their anti-Communist crusade.

-The Vietnam War from my boyhood perspective was real and frightening.
-And yet I was safe growing up in faraway W.A., unlike the boys and girls of my age, bombed in the villages and jungles of Vietnam (and who can forget the photo of the girl burnt by napalm, running down the road, naked and crying?).
+The Vietnam War, from my boyhood perspective, was real and frightening.
+And yet, I was safe growing up in faraway Perth, unlike the boys and girls of my age, bombed in the villages and jungles of Vietnam.
+And who can forget the photo of the girl burnt by napalm, running down the road, naked and crying?

 © 2018 Robert Fairhead